hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

 bespoke sets (or lists) of things in this document.
 NOTE these special letters will *not* be used *anywhere* outside this document.

-  - let "M" be the list of *all* the [#here.b.3] sections of the old document (in their order). (mnemonic: "M comes before N")
+  - let list "M" be the list of *all* the [#here.b.3] sections of the old document (in their order). (mnemonic: "M comes before N")

-  - let "N" be the imaginary list of *all* the sections of the document that will exist (in their order) when our edit (i.e insertions, deletions, re-ordering) is complete. (mnemonic: "New document")
+  - let list "N" be the imaginary list of *all* the sections of the document that will exist (in their order) when our edit (i.e insertions, deletions, re-ordering) is complete. (mnemonic: "New document")